-1) A decision by an EEA Contracting Party concerning reorganisation measures and the opening of winding-up proceedings of an insurance undertaking shall be recognised in the Principality of Liechtenstein irrespective of the conditions set out in Article 5(2) of the Bankruptcy Act.
+- 1) A decision by an EEA Contracting Party concerning recovery measures and the opening of liquidation proceedings of an insurance undertaking shall be recognised in the Principality of Liechtenstein irrespective of the conditions set out in Article 5(3) of the Insolvency Act.
 The decision shall be effective in Liechtenstein as soon as the decision is effective in the State in which the proceedings are opened.
-This shall also apply even if no reorganisation measure is provided for in Liechtenstein.

-2) The FMA may publish the decision pursuant to paragraph 1 in Liechtenstein.
+This shall also apply even if no recovery measure is provided for in Liechtenstein.23 - 2) The FMA may publish the decision pursuant to paragraph 1 in Liechtenstein.